Lee Patmore

 IABC

 One of the great gifts and constants that I have experienced in my life over the years has been my time spent with Gary Collier and my brothers and sisters at IABC.
-Thanks to this experience I have learned to how to approach our sacred texts with a deep respect and have acquired a skill set that enables me to handle them carefully.
+Thanks to this experience I have learned how to approach our sacred texts with a deep respect and have acquired a skill set that enables me to handle them carefully.
 Gary has been a mentor par excellence.
 Relentlessly he has called me higher.
 Always encouraging, never afraid to challenge me, he has demonstrated the faithfulness of Christ to me.

 Sacred Texts, Heart, & Writing